pluskid/Mocha.jl/docs/tutorial/cifar10.rst

    ip1_layer   = InnerProductLayer(name="ip1", output_dim=10, weight_init=GaussianInitializer(std=0.01),
        weight_regu=L2Regu(250), bottoms=[:pool3], tops=[:ip1])

-You might have already noticed is that Mocha does not have a ReLU layer.
+You might have already noticed that Mocha does not have a ReLU layer.
 Instead, ReLU, like Sigmoid, are treated as :doc:`neurons or activation functions </user-guide/neuron>` attached to layers.